puppetlabs/puppetlabs-postgresql/README.md

 **Use with caution.**

 #### postgresql::server::role
 Creates a role or user in PostgreSQL.
+In the Redshift dialect, this creates a new redshift user (see `postgresql::server::group` for groups).

 ##### `connection_limit`
 Specifies how many concurrent connections the role can make.